 The Australian Government has implemented 10 days’ paid family and domestic violence leave to help employees experiencing domestic and family violence.

-For domestic and family violence awareness training and workshop options as an employer, please contact DV-alert.
+• For domestic and family violence awareness training and workshop options as an employer, visit the DV-alert website.

 Support services and legal resources